 Welcome to Tufts!

-For New DPT Students: After completing the process to receive your Tufts UTLN and email, you will be enrolled in a Pre-Orientation course where you will complete a checklist of steps you will need to take prior to beginning your DPT program.
+For New DPT Students: Closer to orientation, you will be enrolled in a Pre-Orientation course where you will complete a checklist of steps you will need to take prior to beginning your DPT program.
 You will also be invited to the DPT Student Resources course, where you will find information about the program, including community support services and resources.

 Register for Orientation

-Orientation for the Tufts DPT Class of 2023 will be held January 3-8, 2022.
-Registration for this event will occur in the online application (SLATE) portal.
+Orientation for the Tufts DPT Class of 2025 will be held virtually May 23-26, 2023.
+Registration for this event will occur in the online application portal.

-If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services to the Assistant Dean of Student Services, Public Health and Professional Degree Programs.
+If you have documented learning or physical disabilities and will need accommodations for your classes, you will need to submit the Request for Disability Support Services form to the Associate Dean of Student Services, Graduate Programs.

 Tufts University is committed to taking steps to ensuring and improving physical and technological access on campus.
-If you would like to report a physical or technological barrier that restricts any your access to campus facilities at any Tufts campus, please use this form provided by the Student Accessibility Services Office: Report a Physical or Online Barrier.
+If you would like to report a physical or technological barrier that restricts any your access to campus facilities at any Tufts campus, please use this form provided by the Student Accessibility Services Office.

 Paying Your Bill